2022 Pennsylvania Renaissance Faire: Weekends of Minstrels and Merriment, Jousting and Juggling, Frolicking and Feasting - NewsBreak

 Attend, lords and ladies!
 The 2022 Pennsylvania Renaissance Faire is underway at Mount Hope Estate & Winery in Manheim, Pa.

-Take a trip of fun and fantasy to a 35-acre English Village where colorfully costumed characters take visitors on an adventure of jousting knights and royal delights.
+Take a trip of fun and fantasy to a 35-acre English Village where colorfully costumed characters welcome visitors on an adventure of jousting knights and royal delights.
 Music, stunts, theater, magic, comedy and live jousting are a few of the daily revels that fill the Shire stages from Queen’s Court to the Finale Pub Sing.
-Feast on decadent foods from Royal Kitchens and enjoy beer, wine, cider and cocktails crafted on site.
+Feast on decadent foods from Royal Kitchens and enjoy beer, wine, cider, and cocktails crafted onsite.

 Come experience the fantasy!